top of page

 Q: What makes a good reference photo?

-The best reference photos are in digital, high-resolution format where the pet’s eyes can be clearly seen as well as the details of fur direction.
+The best reference photos are in digital, high-resolution format where the pet’s eyes can be clearly seen as well as the details of fur texture and direction of growth.

 Q: I have a couple photos and can’t decide which to use, can you help?